OCA/queue/queue_job/README.rst

    A new database still needs the jobrunner to be restarted.

-When using the server-side channels, the configuration is static and loaded at startup of the jobrunner.
+When using the server-wide channels, the configuration is static and loaded at startup of the jobrunner.

 The execution of channels by the job runner is defined by: